gvwilson/sensibleadventures/bookster/bookster.md

 surprised them both by putting her arms around Queçenne and giving her sister an awkward hug.

-She was wearing the hair ribbon their father had bought for her in Forecastle, Erileine noticed.
 "I'm sorry about Fraederiq," Erileine mumbled into her sister's shoulder.

 Queçenne froze.
 Erileine let go of her, an apology already rising in her throat, but her sister pulled her back into the hug and squeezed